-The programme-specific requirements include a Bachelor's degree (or the equivalent) with one or several possible majors and additional prerequisites.
+The programme-specific requirements include a Bachelor's degree (or the equivalent) with one or several possible fields of study (majors) and additional prerequisites.
 The additional prerequisites constitute of one or several courses selected as necessary for the specific programme (if any).

 Cumulative grade point average (CGPA)